 Religious beliefs and spiritual beliefs differ in the way they are practiced.
 However, each practice serves as a vehicle to get closer to the truth you are looking for.
 Any path or combination of the two that you follow is the personal and subjective expression of your journey of awakening.
 You never hear a self-proclaimed religious person offer such definitions, and it is disrespectful for religious people to suggest that they would remain in a system without positive characteristics of any kind.

 While spirituality does not threaten punishment for a life lived in contrast to a set of rules, it often addresses karma.
-So I think that every religion has truth in it and that many people can be both truly beautiful souls and religious at the same time, but ultimately, anything that separates them or creates division is not good for their soul and is definitely not good for the greater good of mankind.
+So it can be said that every religion has truth in it and that many people can be both truly beautiful souls and religious at the same time; however, anything that separates them or creates division is not good for their soul nor for mankind's greater good.
 The goal of spirituality is to realize one's inherent power to combat all of life's challenges and connect with something greater than oneself.
 Therefore, the cognitive context of spirituality and the spiritual response are closely linked in reciprocal evocation and validation.

-Christian spirituality points to one God, to one truth, whose evidence is both empirical and emotional.
-Spirituality focuses more on the quality of the message offered than on differences in the details of the original story. .
+Christian spirituality points to one God, one truth whose evidence is both empirical and emotional.
+Spirituality focuses more on the quality of message offered than on differences in details of original story.